 Cinque Terre in Pictures

-As with most places that receive accolades from passing tourists, Cinque Terre had become a tourist haven and it was more common to hear the English language, amongst visitors and locals alike, than the native Italian.
-But with an explosion of colour and traditional Italian beauty, the Cinque Terre is every bit as magical as it seems in the photos.
+As with most places that receive praise from passing tourists, the Cinque Terre has become a popular holiday destination for westerners.
+It’s more common to hear English from visitors and locals alike than native Italian.

 But with an explosion of colourful buildings set to a backdrop of rolling hills and clear blue seas, the Cinque Terre is every bit as magical as it seems in photos.